projectatomic/atomic-enterprise-training/eap-latest-setup.md

 a new registry deployment will soon be created with the new definition.

 If you are going to move the registry, do it now or don't do it all.
-As dedicated storage volumes did not make the early-access drop, restarting the registry pod will result in an empty registry -- all the images will be lost.
+As dedicated storage volumes did not make the Early Access drop, restarting the registry pod will result in an empty registry -- all the images will be lost.
 This will be a Very.Bad.Thing.